dre966/whisper-live-transcriber/README.md

 ---
 ## ⚠️This repo is under construction
  The amd device support might be buggy and ui still prints debug messages.
 It's still under devlopment.
-If you some things don't work, dont worry.
+If some things don't work, dont worry.
 I'm working on it. 👍 (But most things work tho)

 ---
 ## ℹ️ HOW I GOT HERE
- I'm part of the projection team at my church and one day I thought what if the preacher's input voice fed to our machine so it transcribe and directly copy the scripture he mentions so we can the "long" typing process.
+ I'm part of the projection team at my church and one day I thought what if the preacher's input voice was fed to our machine so it transcribe and directly copy the scripture he mentions so we skip can the "long" typing process.
 I did some research and found [Eric Lopez's]((https://github.com/Pikurrot) whisper GUI.
 It was so simple to understand and made modifications (great code am I right 😅).
 That's why `main.py` has a bible verse regex(Ignore It 😊)

 ---
 ### Modifications
-^8a40c7
 - Changed audio transcribing method from ***upload*** to ***live***
 - Removed Alignment Features to increase speed
 - Set `requirements.txt` to download stable version of whisperx and torch to allow directml switching for AMD devices